Icy Bay Sea Kayaking Trip Video

 Another nice walk is the beachline to Cetani River.
 That can be an entire, or as brief as an hour or two.
 That’s entirely up you.

-– On our final day, we’ll break camp, catch a ferry back to the lodge for a hot shower, great food, and a relaxing evening at one of Alaska’s premier backcountry lodges.
+– On our final day, we’ll break camp, catch a ferry back to the lodge for a hot shower, great food, and a relaxing evening at one of Alaska’s premier backcountry lodges (optional).

-– Our chart flight will pick us up and fly you to Yakutat (included).
+– Our charter flight will pick us up and fly you to Yakutat (included).
 You can either overnight in Yakutat, or fly on to your next destination.

 A shallow sand strip near the mouth of the bay keeps the area free of these monstrosities.
 We’re able to enjoy this incredible place in relative solitude.